Family Matters: Language Transfer and Merging for Adapting Small LLMs to Faroese: Experimental Setup

 \subsection{Merging}

-Merging provides an efficient alternative to multi-task training by combining different fine-tuned models into one checkpoint, often improving generalization \citep{pmlr-v162-wortsman22a, yadav2024mattersmodelmergingscale}.
-Task Arithmetic merging \citep{ilharco2023editing} computes task vectors as the difference between a fine-tuned model and its base, averages them, and adds the result back to the base model.
-TIES \citep{yadav2023tiesmerging} refines this by keeping only the most influential parameters, resolving sign conflicts, and using a disjoint mean to reduce interference.
-We apply TIES to languages instead of tasks, using Mergekit \citep{goddard-etal-2024-arcees}: starting from SmolLM, we fine-tune on each language to obtain \textit{language vectors}, merge them, and train the resulting model on Faroese.
-Since we continue pre-training on Faroese after merging and have limited resources, we select three promising merges that cover different language mixes and weightings: \textbf{Merge$^{eq}$} where we merge all five models equally (with pre-normalization weight 1 and density 0.5), \textbf{Merge$^{is+}$} where we merge with bias towards Icelandic (weight 1 for Icelandic, 0.5 for all others, density 0.5), and \textbf{Merge$^2$}, where we merge only two models: Icelandic and Danish (both with weight 1 and density 0.5), as Danish is the mainland Scandinavian language with the lowest perplexity after Faroese continued pre-training (see Table~\ref{tab:post_adaptation_perplexities}).
+We apply TIES merging to the continued pre-trained models in different languages, using Mergekit \citep{goddard-etal-2024-arcees}: starting from SmolLM, we fine-tune on each language to obtain \textit{language vectors}, merge them, and train the resulting model on Faroese.
+We select three promising merges that cover different language mixes and weightings: \textbf{Merge$^{eq}$} where we merge all five models equally (with pre-normalization weight 1 and density 0.5),\footnote{See Section~\ref{secsec:merging} for definitions of merging parameters.} resulting in a strong bias towards the mainland Scandinavian languages as four of them are included in the merge; \textbf{Merge$^{is+}$} where we merge with bias towards Icelandic (weight 1 for Icelandic, 0.5 for all others, density 0.5), and \textbf{Merge$^{da+is}$}, where we merge only two models: Icelandic and Danish (both with weight 1 and density 0.5), as Danish is the mainland Scandinavian language with the lowest perplexity after Faroese continued pre-training (see Table~\ref{tab:post_adaptation_perplexities_main}).